theflynn49/fsudoku/README.md

      The difficulty level is somehow accurate for the library games, much less for the generated ones, which in fact support only two level, the first from "easy to normal", and a more difficult one from "hard to hellish".
-The generator may take a LONG time to generate a puzzle of the latter difficulty level.
+The generator may take a LONG time (that is, minutes) to generate a puzzle of the latter difficulty level.

 -L : Choose a library game randomly, obfuscate it and go to the player Menu